jamesrayman/Ero/docs/euclid.md

 ### Compound Assignment

 Compound assignment operators are shorthand for updating a variable.
-The full list of compound assignment operators is shown below:
+The full list of compound assignment operators is shown below.

 | Operator  | Equivalent   |
 |-----------|--------------|